doriveramirez/Xamarin_ASP.NET_SQLserver_VideogameDatabase/README.md

 You just need to execute the APP, and then go to options and select an IP.
 ![alt](https://image.prntscr.com/image/9sJKt1SsQe6n9P6wocpGJg.png)

-### Register and Login
+### Register and Login (APIvgd)

-The methods are not implemented in the APP, but there's a second API folder that contains every methods that will be implemented in the future.
+The methods are not implemented in the APP, but there's a second API folder (called APIvgd) that contains every methods that will be implemented in the future.

 ![alt](https://image.prntscr.com/image/-_HROMKFS_Oytg5mUSotHA.png)